-The Norwegian requirements for education and training are described in Chapter V of the Regulation on the use of animals in research, which is currently only available in Norwegian.
+The Norwegian requirements for education and training are described in Chapter V of the Regulation on the use of animals in research, and in this summary from the Norwegian Food Safety Authority, which are currently only available in Norwegian.
 The Regulation has also an Annex E (Utdanning og praksis), which lists the subjects that education and training must cover.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!

 Thanks for your feedback!
 Please note that we cannot reply to you unless you send us an email.